RALIST/game/Wasteland Chronicles.md

 - **NPC guards:** Assigning NPCs to guard duty, providing additional firepower and manpower during attacks.
 - **Player participation:** Players can actively participate in combat during attacks, using their skills and equipment to defend the settlement alongside NPCs.

+### Player housing

+The player housing system allows players to own and personalize their own space within settlement.
+This system adds another layer of depth and immersion to the game, fostering a stronger connection between players and the communities they contribute to.

+#### Acquiring Housing

+- Players can purchase plots of land within settlements using bottle caps or other in-game currency.
+- The size and location of the plot may influence the cost.
+- Certain reputation levels with the settlement or specific factions might be required to access certain plots.

+#### Building and Customization

+- Players can construct and customize their houses using a variety of materials and furniture items.
+- Building materials can be acquired through exploration, crafting, or purchasing from vendors.
+- Furniture and decorations can be crafted, found as loot, or purchased from vendors.
+- Players can personalize their houses with different themes, layouts, and functionalities.

+#### House Functionality

+- Houses can provide storage space for items and resources.
+- Players can display trophies and achievements within their houses.
+- Houses can serve as a social hub for inviting friends and group members.
+- Certain upgrades might allow for crafting stations, resource production, or even NPC vendors within the house.
+#### Benefits of Player Housing
+- **Increased Immersion:** Provides players with a personal space to call their own, enhancing their connection to the game world and community.
+- **Customization and Creativity:** Allows players to express their creativity and personalize their houses to reflect their individual style and preferences.
+- **Utility and Functionality:** Offers practical benefits like storage space, crafting stations, and social gathering areas.
+- **Community Building:** Encourages interaction and collaboration between players as they visit each other's houses and share resources or ideas.
 ## Part 7:  Economy and Trade System

 ### Currency